SysKitTeam/docs-point/configuration/how-to-configure-Point.md

 Once the e-mail has been set up, you can also customize the e-mails that are **sent to site owners** as a part of the **Access Review and Lifecycle Management Automation**.

-E-mails are used for **Access Review and Lifecycle Management** tasks, any policies created under **Automated Workflows**, and for receiving reports available in the **Reports** section of Syskit Point.
+E-mails are used for **Access Review and Lifecycle Management** tasks, any policies applied under **Policies or Policy Automation**, and for receiving reports available in the **Reports** section of Syskit Point.

 {% hint style="warning" %}
 **Learn more on which aspects of the e-mails can be customized along with a step-by-step guide on how to customize them in the [Customize E-mails article](../configuration/customize-emails.md).**